osungmin/preprocessing/README.md

-# preprocessing
-a collection of preprocessing data for my research
+# Collection of scripts for data pre-processing

 # 1. lpdaac_vcf